 Begin by gathering important information and documents for when you're ready to complete and file your return.

 A lot of the information you'll need comes from various forms that you receive in the mail early in the year.
 You should receive Form W-2 from any employer for whom you worked during the year.
 You'll often receive 1099 forms for other income sources, such as 1099-NEC for independent contract work, 1099-INT for interest income and 1099-MISC for miscellaneous sources of income.

 You'll need documentation handy for any deductions and credits you might claim.
 You should receive forms related to retirement accounts, student loans and tuition paid and have receipts for things like medical bills, child care costs, charity donations, business expenses and other potential deductions and credits.
 You should have the dates and amounts so you can account for any estimated payments you made to the IRS over the course of the year.

 Completing Your 1040 Tax Return

-Whether you have a professional tax preparer handle your taxes or you take the do-it-yourself approach, consider looking through the 1040 instructions first to better understand how your wages are taxed, which deductions and credits exist, which filing status you should use, what determines whether you need to file a tax return and how to use the various supplemental forms.
+Whether you have a professional tax preparer handle your taxes or you take the do-it-yourself approach, consider looking through the 1040 instructions first to better understand how your wages are taxed, what deductions and credits exist, which filing status you should use, what determines whether you need to file a tax return and how to use the various supplemental forms.
 You can also consult Publication 501 for more filing information.
-Doing this extra work will also help you better understand the questions your tax preparer, tax filing software or tax forms ask you.
+Doing this extra work will help you better understand the questions your tax preparer, tax filing software or tax forms ask you.